The physics and applications of strongly coupled plasmas levitated in electrodynamic traps

 where $a$ represents the constant of force that characterizes the Coulomb repelling between the two trapped ions.
 The trap control parameters are:

-which implies a time average on the micromotion at frequency $\Omega$, where the higher order terms in the Mathieu equation that describes ion dynamics are discarded. $V_0$ stands for radiofrequency (RF) voltage supplied to the 3D Paul trap electrodes and $Q_i$ represents the ion electric charge.
+which implies a time average on the micromotion at frequency $\Omega$, where the higher order terms in the Mathieu equation that describes ion dynamics are discarded. $V_0$ stands for the RF voltage supplied to the 3D Paul trap electrodes and $Q_i$ represents the ion electric charge.
 The Coulomb force constant is $ a \equiv{2Q^2}/{r^3} < 0 $, as it results from the series expansion of ${Q^2}/{r^2}$ around an average deviation of the trapped particle with respect to the trap centre $r_0 \equiv \left( x_0 - y_0 \right) < 0 $, determined by the initial conditions.
-The kinetic and potential energy for the system of two trapped ions are:
+The kinetic and potential energies for the system of ions are:

 We choose